 If you lose one of my books or it gets ruined, just let me know.
 You can replace it or pay for it.
 I know that things happen and one mistake is not a big deal.

 Be honest with me and you can always borrow my books.

 There is not a time limit on how long you keep my books (within reason).
-Every couple of weeks, I will post a list of who has which books .
+Every couple of weeks, I will remind you about books still checked out .